HINKOKO/holbertonschool-validation/module3_task3/DEPLOY.md

 ## - What is in the archive and how to unarchive it?\*

-In the archive is compressed the binary awesome-api and the dist directory
+In the archive is compressed the binary awesome-api.zip and the dist directory.

 ## - What are the commands to start and stop the application?